Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/gantt.md

 _x_ timeline axis:

 - The tasks start dates are represented by the _base_ values on the _x_ axis (type is date or datetime ).
-- The tasks duration are represented by the _x_ values on the _x_ axis (type is date or datetime).
+- The tasks durations are represented by the _x_ values on the _x_ axis (type is date or datetime).
   The _x_ values are specified as a time duration ie a date where 0 is January 1st 1970 ie `date(1970, 1, 1)`. for example to specify a duration of 2 days, one would set the value to date(1970, 1, 3)
-- The resources names are reprensented by the _y_ values.
+- The resources names are represented by the _y_ values.
 To keep the tasks on the same horizontal line, the _y_ value should be the same.
-- The tasks names can by specified by the _text_or _label_ property.
+- The tasks names can by specified by the _text_ or _label_ property.

 ```py
 data = pd.DataFrame({